Police: Sandwich links man to recent burglaries in Wyoming

 CHEYENNE, Wyo.
-(AP) – A half-eaten peanut butter and jelly sandwich found at the scene leads Wyoming police to arrest a burglary suspect.
+(AP) — A half-eaten peanut butter and jelly sandwich found at the scene led Wyoming police to arrest a burglary suspect.

 Cheyenne police say someone on three separate occasions in September stole power tools and equipment from a business.
 In the first case, police say they found a half-eaten peanut butter and jelly sandwich at the scene.
 They dubbed the suspect the “PB&J burglar.”